th-koeln-intia/maker-blocks/README.md

-# Backlog
+# Maker-Building-Blocks
-Backlog for all open Issues of the research project INTIA.
+Every building block used by the INTIA project to prototype new solutions.

 ## INTIA
 *Inclusive Development of Methods and Technologies for Supporting Everyday Activities of Young People with Special Needs*